 Finally, my last couple years I settled on these stations:

 Meet with Teacher– Students meet at U-table with me and work on concepts they are needing support with

 At Your Seat– Students work on math games/activities at their desk

 Technology– Students are on iPads/computers playing various math games.
 Primarily, prodigy.
 (This is free and AWESOME! so go check it out.)

 Hands On– Students work on math games/activities

-The “At Your Seat” and “Hands On” activities are stored here.
-I have five bins for each station and the students can choose any of the activities from whichever station they are at.
+The “At Your Seat” and “Hands On” activities were stored in my math shelves.
+I had five bins for each station and the students choose choose any of the activities from whichever station they are at.

 Until next time,